ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Integrations.Shipping.EasyPost/README.md

 ## Authentication and Injection

-YYou will need these configuration data points to authneticate to the EasyPost API - *ApiKey*, *BaseUrl*, and *CarrierAccountIDs*.
+You will need these configuration data points to authneticate to the EasyPost API - *ApiKey*, *BaseUrl*, and *CarrierAccountIDs*.
 Create an account with EasyPost and get these from the admin portal.

 ```c#
 var easyPostService = new EasyPostService(new EasyPostConfig()